What Makes Vital Arts Different?

 We address housing and the arts - simultaneously.

-In Oakland alone, there are currently 280,000 square feet of creative spaces in the creative underground community, representing almost 360 affordable dwellings, across 5 council districts.
+In Oakland alone, there are more than 280,000 square feet of creative spaces in the creative underground community, representing at least 360 affordable dwellings, across 5 council districts.
 But many of the residents of these spaces are threatened with eviction due to pressure from building inspectors, private developers and an influx of higher paid employees.
 If we can legalize these spaces and ensure their safety, they will continue to provide affordable housing, arts space, and performance venues for the community.
-Vital Arts is also actively partnering with others in our community to advocate for and support development of affordable space for artists to live and work to prevent their exodus from the Bay Area
+Vital Arts is also actively partnering with others to advocate for and support development of affordable space for artists to live and work to prevent their exodus from the Bay Area.

 We provide sustainable, long term solutions.

 Properties we work with through loans and grants will be affordably priced over the long term, and will be contractually obligated to support arts uses.
-As many as possible will be available to artists in perpetuity and won’t transition into market rate condos.
-Instead, rents will go to a revolving fund that allows us to reach more individuals in more spaces and offers artists the opportunity eventually to purchase the properties in which they are living.
+We favor situations where properties can remain available to artists in perpetuity and won’t transition into market rate condos.
+For example, rents could go to a revolving fund to support more individuals in more spaces and offers artists the opportunity eventually to purchase the properties in which they are living.